igor-gorlov/teamtalk-regsystem/docs/configuring.rst

 **no** spaces, **no** underscores, **no** hyphens, only lower-case letters (a-z) and digits (0-9);
 each word except of the first one begins with a digit or with a **capital** letter.

-The following sections will describe JSON entities used by the Registration System.
+The following sections provide comprehensive description of all configuration entries used by the Registration System.

 ``servers`` Object
 ------------------